OFFICE HOURS | CET/CEST 0800-2200 | PLEASE CALL +45 70 20 00 51 info@opmas.dk

 Introduction

-As we anticipate that most aircraft will eventually also fly to the UK or that every owner at least wants the opportunity to fly freely within Europe and not just the EU, we have added the UK to this description.
+As we assume that most aircraft will eventually fly to the UK or that every owner at least wants the opportunity to fly freely within Europe and not just the EU, we have added the UK to this description.

-The statement above is frequently asked by professional managements or operating companies that have a new client, or private or corporate operators where the aircraft ownership structure makes it very difficult to operate the aircraft within Europe in accordance with the various customs regulations without huge consequences simply because the aircraft ownership, management, and operating structure do not fit into either of the two customs entry options, namely the Temporary Admission or full importation procedure.
+The statement above is frequently asked by professional managements and operating companies that have new clients as well as private and corporate operators where the aircraft ownership structure makes it difficult to operate the aircraft within Europe in accordance with the various customs regulations without vast consequences due to the aircraft ownership, management, and operating structure that does not fit into either of the two customs entry options, namely the Temporary Admission or full importation procedure.

 We call the above situation the operator trap because reasonable solutions are sometimes simply not available.
 Our goal is to point out that the aircraft ownership, management, and operating structure are very important aspects to consider if an operator is planning to fly or eventually base an aircraft within the EU or the UK.